tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 With Linux instances, at boot time, the public key content is placed on the instance.
 An entry is created in within ~/.ssh/authorized_keys.
 To log in to your Linux instance (for example, by using SSH), you must provide the private key when you establish the connection.

+Two ways of creating key pairs for connecting to EC2 instances
+1. Use the AWS Console or AWS CLI to create a public, private key pair using AWS EC2 instance.
+   The public key is stored in an EC2 instance and the customer downloads and stores securely the private key
+2. Use a third-party tool to generate a key pair.
+With this option, the customer needs to import the generated public key to an EC2 instance; they then use the private key to connect to the EC2 instance

 ### Launching EC2 instances programmatically